Demand Deposits Meaning

-- Liquidity: As the name suggests, you can ‘demand’ money for withdrawal any time you want, so you have liquidity of funds for any type of personal and business needs.
+- Liquidity: As the name suggests, you can ‘demand’ money for withdrawal any time you want.
+Hence, you have liquidity of funds for any type of personal and business needs.

 - No Extra Fees: Withdrawal from such an account does not have any withdrawal charges.

 - High Fee and Lower Interest: They always pay a lower amount of interest than time deposits.
-Also, the fee charged by banks to maintain these facilities due to their less liquid nature is always on a higher side when compared to term deposit facilities.
+Also, the fee charges of the banks to maintain these facilities due to their less liquid nature are always on a higher side in comparison to term deposit facilities.

 Demand Deposits on Financial Statements

-As per IFRS9 Disclosure requirements, Demand Deposits are shown as amortized cost deposits and are categorized as current account and overnight deposits in ABC Bank’s balance sheet.
+As per IFRS9 Disclosure requirements, Demand Deposits are shown as amortized cost deposits.
+These categorize as current accounts and overnight deposits in ABC Bank’s balance sheet.
 Interest income on such deposits is shown as Net Interest Income in the Profit & Loss statement for the period of a Banking Institution.
 This Net Interest Income is Gross Interest Income on Loans and Advances net of Interest expense on Demand Deposits and other deposits taken by the bank from the customers.